Arianee/docs/docs/arianee-js-wallet.md

 ### public and private keys

-When your wallet is instantiated, public key and private key are available.
+When your wallet is instantiated, address and private key are available.

 ```
-let publicKey = wallet.publicKey;
+let address = wallet.address;
 ```

 ```
 let privateKey = wallet.privateKey;
 ```

+nb: `publicKey` property is deprecated.